By Tim Lambert

 All political parties except two were banned and trade unions were suppressed.
 The media was strictly controlled.
 In the late 1960s and early 1970s, the military rule became even more repressive.
 The repression coincided with a wave of urban guerrilla warfare.

 However, it also coincided with a period of rapid economic growth known as the ‘Brazilian economic miracle’.
-The economy grew at more than 10% a year during that period.
+The economy grew by more than 10% a year during that period.
 Still, not everyone benefited.
 Many people were very poor.
 Worse in the 1970s inflation began to climb steeply.
 Unemployment also rose in Brazil.

 In the late 1970s military rule in Brazil became a little less repressive.
 After workers went on strike in Sao Paulo in 1977 trade unions were allowed once again.